Introduction & Essential Elements: Connection & Sensing

 Spine & Pelvis (includes Neck):

-- Four ways to release the psoas without causing pain, a significant factor in low back pain and posture
+- Four ways to release the psoas without causing pain, essential to eliminating low back pain and improving posture

-- Self-care for the psoas, the fight-flight-or freeze stress reaction, essential for chronic tension
+- Self-care for the psoas, important for chronic tension

 - Soft tissue releases that facilitate mobilization of each vertebra of the spine, including every vertebra in the neck, thoracic and lumbar spine